 SAMANTHA (SAM) MCGEE, PSYD, RCC

 Samantha McGee is an Associate Clinical Counsellor with MindRight Counselling & Consulting.
-She obtained her Masters Degree in Psychology from Antioch University in Seattle, WA.
+She obtained her Master’s Degree in Psychology from Antioch University in Seattle, WA.
 She is a Registered Clinical Counsellor with the BC Association of Clinical Counselors (BCACC) and a Registered Chemical Dependency Counselor with the Washington State Department of Health.
-She is currently in her 7th year of working towards her PsyD degree in Clinical Psychology at Antioch University.
+In addition, Samantha is currently in her 7th year and close to completion of her PsyD degree in Clinical Psychology at Antioch University.